radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, how to check that your analysis is working, and what the final output formats will be.
-We will also cover how to run ipyrad on a cluster and to do so efficiently.
+We will also cover how to run ipyrad on a cluster and how to do so efficiently.

 Each grey cell in this tutorial indicates a command line interaction.
 Lines starting with `$ ` indicate a command that should be executed